jsomsanith-tlnd/talend-app/src/talend-app/README.md

 1. [Installation](#installation): how to get the library.
 2. [Bootstrap](#bootstrap): how to bootstrap your app.
 3. [Modules](#modules): modules are the center of @talend/app.
 Learn how to create your own modules to compose your apps.
-4. [Architecture](#architecture): learn how to write your services, composed with your custom modules, this represents a business part of your app.
+4. [Services and custom modules](#services-and-custom-modules): learn how to write your services, composed with your custom modules, this represents a business part of your app.
 5. [Conventions](#conventions): some code conventions.
 6. [Recommanded optional libs](#recommanded-optional-libs): use those libs to manage router, immutability, ...